junzhang1/Portfolio/final_project_Jun.md

 ### 3. Method and Medium
 I will be building a story using Shorthand and making graphs using RAWGraphs.
 Shorthand is a tool to captivate audiences with fully responsive design, while RAWGraphs can help us build quick graphs easily.
 I will use Shorthand to deliver my whole final project because I think it is a convenient tool to help us visualized our data and conveyed our ideas.
 We can use a very narrative way to explaining our data from simple to complex.
 They enable me to identify patterns, trends and correlations in data and communicate effectively.

-By inserting interesting pictures and our graphs, we can give our audience a better understanding of our idea and data.